top of page

 What is Acquired Brain Injury?

 Acquired Brain Injury (ABI) refers to any damage to the brain that occurs after birth.
 This includes traumatic injuries (e.g., car accidents, falls) and non-traumatic causes (e.g., strokes, infections, oxygen deprivation).
-ABI can lead to wide-ranging cognitive, emotional, and behavioural changes—many of which directly impact a person’s ability to engage in formal processes like mediation, complaints handling, or legal hearings.
+ABI can lead to wide-ranging cognitive, emotional, and behavioural changes, many of which directly impact a person’s ability to engage in formal processes like mediation, complaints handling, or legal hearings.

 As frontline professionals dealing with conflict, fairness, and procedural integrity, we must be attuned to the hidden disabilities that can shape behaviour, comprehension, and decision-making.
-ABI is one such condition—often misunderstood and rarely accommodated.
+ABI is one such condition, often misunderstood and rarely accommodated.

 If a person struggles with memory, attention, communication, or emotional regulation, and we don’t adjust our approach accordingly, we risk misinterpreting their behaviour or unintentionally excluding them from fair participation.

-Understanding the Challenges ABI Presents Misidentification and Misunderstanding
+Understanding the Challenges ABI Presents

-Individuals with ABI may present with confusion, poor impulse control, or slurred speech—symptoms easily mistaken for intoxication or non-compliance.
+Individuals with ABI may present with confusion, poor impulse control, or slurred speech, symptoms easily mistaken for intoxication or non-compliance.
 Studies like Lansdell et al. (2018) show that such misidentification often results in punitive rather than supportive responses.
 This is particularly problematic in complaints or mediation settings, where assumptions about credibility or cooperation can shape how we handle a case.

 Overrepresentation in Legal Systems